joelshepherd/tabliss/README.md

 - `npm run build[:target]` Production build
 - `npm run translations` Manage translation files

-To develop with external services you will additionally need to signup for your own API keys and enter them into your `.env` file.
+To develop with external services you will additionally need to sign-up for your own API keys and enter them into your `.env` file.
 Get started by copying the example provided `cp .env.example .env`.

 Please keep in mind that the development environment is designed with Linux in mind.
 Instructions may not run on Windows.
 You also should have whatever your distribution equivalent of `dnf -y groupinstall "Development Tools"` is installed, as some `node_modules` need to be compiled before use.